Cytochrome b559

 Cytochrome b559 can exist in three forms, each with a characteristic redox potential.
-These forms are very low potential (VLP), ≤ zero mV; low potential (LP) at 60 mV; and high potential (HP) at 370 mV.
-There is also an intermediate potential (IP) form that has a redox potential at pH 6.5-7.0 that ranges from 170 to 240 mV.
+These forms are very low potential (VLP), ≤ 0 mV; low potential (LP) at 60 mV; and high potential (HP) at 370 mV.
+There is also an intermediate potential (IP) form that has a redox potential at pH 6.5–7.0 that ranges from 170 to 240 mV.
 In oxygen-evolving reaction centers, more than half of the cyt b559 is in the HP form.
 In manganese-depleted non-oxygen evolving photosystem II reaction centers, cyt b559 is usually in the LP form.